Streptomycin: History

 The Rutgers team reported streptomycin in the medical literature in January 1944.
 Within months they began working with William Feldman and H. Corwin Hinshaw of the Mayo Clinic with hopes of starting a human clinical trial of streptomycin in tuberculosis.
 The difficulty at first was even producing enough streptomycin to do a trial, because the research laboratory methods of creating small batches had not yet been translated to commercial large-batch production.
 They managed to do an animal study in a few guinea pigs with just 10 grams of the scarce drug, demonstrating survival.
 This was just enough evidence to get Merck & Co. to divert some resources from the young penicillin production program to start work toward streptomycin production.

 At the end of World War II, the United States Army experimented with streptomycin to treat life-threatening infections at a military hospital in Battle Creek, Michigan.
 The first person who was treated with streptomycin did not survive; the second person survived but became blind as a side effect of the treatment.
 In March 1946, the third person—Robert J. Dole, later Majority Leader of the United States Senate and presidential nominee—experienced a rapid and robust recovery.

 The first randomized trial of streptomycin against pulmonary tuberculosis was carried out in 1946 through 1948 by the MRC Tuberculosis Research Unit under the chairmanship of Geoffrey Marshall (1887–1982).
 The trial was neither double-blind nor placebo-controlled.
 It is widely accepted to have been the first randomized curative trial.

 Results showed efficacy against TB, albeit with minor toxicity and acquired bacterial resistance to the drug.

 New Jersey

 Because streptomycin was isolated from a microbe discovered on New Jersey soil, and because of its activity against tuberculosis and Gram negative organisms, and in recognition of both the microbe and the antibiotic in the history of New Jersey, S. griseus was nominated as the Official New Jersey state microbe.
 The draft legislation was submitted by Senator Sam Thompson (R-12) in May 2017 as bill S3190 and Assemblywoman Annette Quijano (D-20) in June 2017 as bill A31900.
 The bill was passed on 2018-01-08 The bill designates Streptomyces griseus as New Jersey State Microbe (New Jersey Senate Bill 3190 (2017).
-Passed in January 2018.
+Governor Phil Murphy signed the bill making it official in 2019.